Furovirus

 Furovirus is a genus of viruses, in the family Virgaviridae.
 Graminae, winter wheat, wheat, triticale, oat, sorghum bicolor, and plants serve as natural hosts.
-There are six species in this genus.
+There are seven species in this genus.
 Diseases associated with this genus include: (SBWMV): green and yellow mosaic.

 Taxonomy

 The following species are assigned to the genus, listed by scientific name and followed by their common names: